Dhimal: Religion and culture

 Their animistic religion is very close to the Kirant religion.
 They worship nature and other household gods.
 Hodgson identified their religion as the religion of nature, or rather, the natural religion of man have neither temple nor idol; their cultivation as shifting cultivation; and "this race assure him that they once had chiefs when they dwelt as a united people in Morang".

 The religion, as identified by Hodgson, is very different from Hinduism as they have neither temples nor idols.
 "Altogether, their religion belongs to the same primitive era as their habits and manners", Hodgson added.

-Dhimal population
+Geographic distribution

+The Central Bureau of Statistics of Nepal classifies the Dhimal as a subgroup within the broader social group of Terai Janajati.
+At the time of the 2011 Nepal census, 26,298 people (0.09% of the population of Nepal) were Dhimal.
+The frequency of Dhimals by province was as follows: